 (3) As of December 31, 2018, the Bank derecognized the amount of \$1.7 million related to a leasing under development, outstanding as of December 31, 2017, in the consolidated financial statement of profit or loss as an impairment loss on non-financial assets.

-(Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)
+Notes to the consolidated financial statements (Amounts expressed in thousands of U.S. dollars, unless otherwise indicated)

 15. Deposits

 The maturity profile of the Bank's deposits, excluding interest payable, is as follows: